-2.5 15
+2.5 Methods of Modelling

+There are two clear options for modelling the interactions between ECs and senescent cells.
+Cellular automata (CA) is an orthogonal grid of similar cells that interact with their neighbouring cells.
+Its advantages are that runtime is extremely quick and it can produce complex macro-scale emergent behaviour of the interacting cells [15].
+However, the disadvantages are that due to the orthogonal grid, cells are fixed in place, unable to move; this is very much a simplification of the project as ECs move around on the endothelium to fill gaps and is an important factor for wound healing.
+Another disadvantage of CA is that it can only model local interaction between neighbouring cells, therefore any change further away from the cell won’t be noticed until it cascades down the subsequent neighbouring cells over several iterations

-Another modelling method would be to use equation in continuum modelling. a dynamic system of interacting agents This dynamic property is crucial in producing realistic emergent behaviours as it more closely resembles what occurs in nature.
+Another modelling method would be to use equation in continuum modelling.

+Whereas an Agent Based Model is a dynamic system of interacting agents.
+This dynamic property is crucial in producing realistic emergent behaviours as it more closely resembles what occurs in nature.
 The downside is, that due to the free movement of the cells, expensive calculations must be implemented to resolve overlapping and collisions in more accurate systems, introducing scalability issues.
 However, there are several methods out there for reducing the time taken; Epitheliome, an ABM created by Dr. Dawn Walker [16], embedded their overlap logic as C within their MATLAB code.
 This is also possible within python [17].
+For these reasons, I believe it’s best to complete this project using an Agent Based Model.

 2.6 Review of Agent Based Software

 There are several existing ABM that have been developed to monitor cellular interactions.
 The first, Epitheliome, by Dr. Dawn Walker [16] is the most applicable to my research question.
 It uses an agent based modelling approach to visualise the time taken and movement of endothelial cells into a wound with different levels of Calcium ions in the environment.
 The underlying logic of Epitheliome is laid out more in [https://www-sciencedirect-com.sheffield.idm.oclc.org/science/article/pii/S030326470400070X#FIG2] It accurately models the contact inhibition of cells and differentiation of endothelial cells to quiescent cells in the G0 phase.